 Can Ear Infections in Babies Become Serious?

-Ear infection can become a more pressing issue if left untreated.
+An ear infection can become a more pressing issue if left untreated.
 A severe infection can rupture the eardrum.
 A ruptured eardrum will heal itself quickly but will require frequent medical attention to ensure that it is healing correctly.

 Why is it Important to Treat Ear Infections Properly?

-As with all infections, if left untreated, an ear infection could spread to the rest of the body and create more severe conditions such as mastoiditis or meningitis that will require more medical attention.
+As with all infections, if left untreated, an ear infection could spread to the rest of the body and create more severe conditions such as mastoiditis or meningitis that will require immediate medical attention.
 If antibiotics are used, then the bacteria could gain resistance to the drug if not handled correctly.
 This could lead to repeated infections that could cause an eventual loss of hearing in your baby.

-How to Ease Ear Infection Pain in Young Children With Home Treatment?
+How to Ease Ear Infection Pain in Young Children With Home Treatment

 There are several ear infection remedies for babies that you can try at home to ease the discomfort and pain that your baby is in.

 Hold a cloth dipped in warm water with the excess water squeezed out on the ear.
-This will help to ease the discomfort your baby is sure to be feeling with the ear infection.
+This will help ease the discomfort your baby is sure to be feeling with the ear infection.